olington/deep-learning-challenge/README.md

 OVERVIEW

-The aim of this analysis is to develop a binary classifier through the application of deep learning methods, with the objective of predicting the success of organizations or entities funded by Alphabet Soup.
+The purpose of this analysis is to develop a binary classifier through the application of deep learning methods, with the objective of predicting the success of organizations or entities funded by Alphabet Soup.
 The primary objective is to construct a model capable of accurately discerning whether the allocated funding resulted in success or not.

 RESULTS
 1. Data Preprocessing: